wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 		}
 	}

-In this example, only the traffic belonging to the following GRE tunnel is enable to enter through such an end point: `10.0.0.1` as a source IP address, `10.0.0.2` as a destination IP address, `1` as `gre-key`.
+In this example, only the traffic belonging to the following GRE tunnel is enabled to enter through such an end point: `10.0.0.1` as a source IP address, `10.0.0.2` as a destination IP address, `1` as `gre-key`.
 Similarly, all the traffic that will exit from such an end point, will be encapsulated into the GRE tunnel defined with the parameters